 How to Do It

 Sit or stand comfortably.
 Place your fingertips at the corners of your jaw, just below your ears, where you can feel the masseter muscle.
 Open your mouth gently and notice if the muscle tightens or relaxes.
-Most people find it tight.
+Many people find it tight.

 Apply moderate pressure with your fingertips and slowly massage in small circles for 20 seconds on each side.
 Then drop the jaw open as far as comfortable, hold for 5 seconds, close.
 Repeat the open-close cycle 3 to 5 times.
 Finish by letting the tongue rest on the roof of the mouth, teeth slightly apart, lips closed.
 This is the natural resting position the jaw should hold most of the day.